octo-technology/OpenTezos/docs/private/genesis.md

 ## Running the first baker

-Baking is the act of signing and publishing blocks to the Tezos blockchain.
+Baking is the act of creating, signing and publishing blocks to the Tezos blockchain.
 Therefore bakers are the people participating in the consensus by **creating** new blocks.
 Check out the [Baking](/baking) module for more information.

 The script `start-baker.sh` will do the following tasks: